xiaomi7732/OneManOneSaw/ShoeRack.md

 Here's how it looks like:

 <img src='images/ShoeRack-WithDog.jpg' width='240' alt='Finished shoe rack with dog on top'>

+Note: the dog is not part of the shoe rack :-).

 <img src='images/ShoeRack-Done.jpg' width='345' alt='Finished shoe rack' />

 I got the idea from a YouTube video.